apache/camel-website/content/blog/2023/01/camel4roadmap/index.md

 ## Timeline

 The milestones are _estimates_ and the number of releases may vary according to the needs and the state of progress of the process.
-In other words, Camel 4 could be released earlier than expected.
+In other words, Camel 4 could be released **earlier than expected**.

 - Feb 2023: Camel 4.0 milestone 1
 - Mar 2023: Camel 4.0 milestone 2